 The Bursary Fund

-Awards up to £1,200 per annum are made if at least one of the following applies, students are:
+Awards up to £1,200 per annum are made, on evidence of financial need, if at least one of the following applies, students are:

 - Receiving Income Support, or Universal Credit because they are financially supporting themselves or financially supporting themselves and someone who is dependent on them and living with them such as a child or partner